xu-cheng/latex-action/README.md

 * Try to solve the problem by examining the build log.
 * Try to build the document locally.
 * You can also try to narrow the problem by creating a minimal working example to reproduce the problem.
 * [Open an issue](https://github.com/xu-cheng/latex-action/issues/new) if you need help.
+Please include a [minimum working example](https://tex.meta.stackexchange.com/questions/3300/minimum-working-example-mwe) to demonstrate your problem.

 ## License